Roll4d4/KLEP/docs/index.md

 ## How to Use This Page

-This is the official landing page for **KLEP**, a symbolic AI framework inspired by human cognition and designed to mimic human decision making through symbolic logic.
+This is the official landing page for **KLEP**, a symbolic AI framework inspired by human cognition and designed to mimic human decision-making through symbolic logic.

-If fully realized, KLEP aims to simulate thought processes and decision making like humans, but failing that, it will stand as a robust logical framework for systems and games.
+If fully realized, KLEP aims to simulate thought processes and decision-making like humans.
+Failing that, it will stand as a robust logical framework for use in systems and games.

 Below, you’ll find sections detailing the various parts of KLEP.
 Each section has a flag indicating its status: